lex00-zz/nublar/python/flask/README.md

 `packer.json` is configured to automatically install the  [flask-uwsgi-nginx](https://galaxy.ansible.com/lex00/flask-uwsgi-nginx/) role.

+WARNING: After testing with Vagrant, the galaxy role is  supposed to be cleaned up.
+However, if it is present, Packer will try to upload it.
+To clean it up:

+-   `rm -fr config_management/ansible/roles/*`

 Follow these steps in the `nublar` folder:

 -   Run the [Packer](https://www.packer.io/downloads.html) build, you will need your API token: